 - Serve at room temperature.

 Tomato and Basil pasta salad is the perfect make-ahead recipe for BBQs and potlucks.
+Have extra tomatoes fro your garden then you might enjoy a simple salade de tomates.

 - Store covered in the refrigerator.